 Some tablets are positioned as content consumption devices, such as the Amazon Fire tablet line and the entry-level iPad (which just got a nice update), while others are designed to replace your laptop, such as the Surface Pro 7 and iPad Pro.
-Plus, we've just met Samsung's latest Galaxy Tab slates, which look to compete with both of those tablets.
+Heck, even the new iPad Air might be fast enough to be your next main machine.

 - Going back to school?
 We've got the best Chromebooks for kids

 - Not an Apple fan?
 We've got the best Android tablets too

 - iPad Pro vs. iPad: Which tablet is right for you?

 To help you decide which tablet is right for you, we test all of the top devices in our lab and in the real world.
 In general, Amazon tablets are great for kids and anyone on a tight budget. iPads are best for students and creative pros.
 And those who care most about productivity should check out Microsoft’s Surface line or other Windows-powered tablets.

 Keep in mind that if you want a keyboard, this accessory often does not come standard.
 And the same thing goes for a stylus or pen.
 So you’ll want to keep these extra costs in mind when shopping.
 Here are the best tablets right now.

 What are the best tablets?